Higher Education Emergency Relief Fund (HEERF)

 - We have identified 3,004 students with potential eligibility.
-These students have received an email with the application link.
-The link is specific only to the student it is sent to and cannot be shared.
+These students initially received an email with the application link.
+The link was specific only to the student it is sent to and cannot be shared.
+Awards are now done automatically for those students with the greatest need.

 30 day report ending 5/22/2020 – 0 students for $0 dollars